 And just who was Princess Kaiulani?
 Born in 1875, Victoria Ka’iulani, was Crown Princess and heir to the throne of Hawaii.
 After the royal family was overthrown in 1893, she put up a valiant, yet unsuccessful fight to preserve the Hawaiian monarchy.
 She died young, at the age of just 23.

 Knowing this, it seems rather a shame that the Princess Kaiulani cocktail was stripped of its historical name.
-It’s still a remarkable drink though.
+It’s still a remarkable tiki cocktail though.

-The classic version of this cocktail contains 4 ingredients:
+The classic version of this Hawaiian cocktail contains 4 ingredients:

 - pineapple juice